 It may not occur to most people that this year’s college graduates stand at the leading edge of fashion design.
 In fact, as parents drop their children off at a specialty summer camp, they may not realize that their child is helping decide next season’s wearable trends.
 The next generation has an incredible amount of technology at their creative disposal.
 Today, we connect with two fashion design programs offering unparalleled access to digital technology and advanced design instruction.
 Justin LeBlanc, professor at North Carolina State University and runner up on Project Runway All Stars, discusses how his students are pushing innovation in the fashion world, and Rob Younkers, co-founder of STITCHED youth fashion camp, shares the incredible talent he discovers in his young designers.

-Here at Spoonflower, it is part of our mission to fuel creativity and innovation, so we jump at the chance to support fledgling designers doing new and exciting things in the textile world.
-If you're headed off to school this semester to study textiles or design, consider applying for the Spoonflower Emerging Designer Grant.
-This grant awards undergraduate and graduate students worldwide with Spoonflower credit to explore digital textile printing to create collections and exhibits.
+Are you headed back to school to study textiles or design?
+Spoonflower’s Emerging Designer Grant awards undergraduate and graduate students worldwide with credit to explore digital textile printing to create collections and exhibits.
 Recipients selected on a monthly rolling basis will receive an award of $150 in Spoonflower credit to design their own digitally printed fabrics and wall media for use in shows and exhibitions.
-Here's a look at some of the stunning pieces a few of our Fall 2014/ Spring 2015 Emerging Designer Grant recipients have created with their awards.